We’re counting to the on air debut of Liberty’s brand new fabric collection on Sewing Quarter TV this weekend!

-But why stop at admiring vintage dresses when we can get Liberty fabrics on our sewing tables today?
 Liberty have announced a new fabric collection in partnership with EQS, and the new range will be available from our sister TV channel Sewing Quarter on Sunday, alongside live demos on air if you want to see the range in action.

 The story of Liberty